Index

 When selecting an institution, the login screen for the selected institution will appear.

-2.2.2 Authentication by affiliate institution
+2.2.2 Authentication by Your Institution

 On the login screen of the selected institution, perform the login authentication process.